CosmologicalEmulators/Capse.jl/docs/src/index.md

 benchmark[1]["Capse"]["Lux"] # hide
 ```

-`Lux.jl` is around 20% slower than `SimpleChains.jl` and they give the same result up to floating point precision.
+`SimpleChains.jl` is around 7 times faster than `Lux.jl` and they give the same result up to floating point precision.

+!!! warning

+    Currently, there is an ongoing investigation on the performance of the `Lux.jl` backend.
+    Its performance was just 20% slower than `SimpleChains.jl`, but in a new release the
+    performance significantly dropped.

 These benchmarks have been performed locally, with a 13th Gen Intel® Core™ i7-13700H.